-- 1. SUPPORTS in principle the aim and implementation of the Medicaid program to provide health coverage for disadvantaged uninsured residents.
-(2005) - 2.
+- SUPPORTS in principle the aim and implementation of the Medicaid program to provide health coverage for disadvantaged uninsured residents.
+(2005) a.
+STRONGLY SUPPORTS state government acceptance of the expansion of Medicaid envisioned in the Patent Protection and Affordable Care Act as an essential step toward increased access to health care and health insurance.
+(2013) - 2.
 In regard to eligibility; - a.
 SUPPORTS both financial and categorical Medicaid eligibility expansion; - b.
 OPPOSES Medicaid eligibility restrictions including enrollment caps, proof of citizenship status, or other administrative barriers to eligibility; - c.
 SUPPORTS simplification of enrollment and renewal procedures for Medicaid and SCHIP programs.
 (2010) - 3.
 As long as the quality of health care is able to be maintained, with regard to Medicaid funding; - a.
 OPPOSES the transfer control over the allocation of federal Medicaid funds to state governments; - b.
 OPPOSES any decrease in benefits currently provided under Medicaid; - c.
 OPPOSES removal of the requirement for federal approval of state waivers for any reduction in eligibility or benefits; - d.
 SUPPORTS Medicaid reimbursement reform that encourages increased provider participation and therefore increased access to care for Medicaid patients. - e.
 SUPPORTS the expansion of federal financing.
 (2010)